 - The script has been tested with multiple active users.

-- The design adheres to the UI style guide.
+- The design adheres to the UI style guide and doesn't use Material Design or Polymer elements.

 - The script's project name is the same as the name intended for publication.
 (The script name appears in the authorization dialog.)